zenoamaro/react-quill/README.md

 `pollInterval`
 : Interval in ms between checks for local changes in editor contents.

-`onChange(value, delta, source)`
+`onChange(content, delta, source, editor)`
 : Called back with the new contents of the editor after change.
+It will be passed the HTML contents of the editor, a delta object expressing the change-set itself, the source of the change, and finally a read-only proxy to editor accessors such as `getText()`.

-`onChangeSelection(range, source)`
+`onChangeSelection(range, source, editor)`
 : Called back with the new selected range, or null when unfocused.
+It will be passed the selection range, the source of the change, and finally a read-only proxy to editor accessors such as `getBounds()`.

 `onKeyPress(event)`
 : Called after a key has been pressed and released.